 Wilson, M.J.
 2006.
 Benjamin Bussey, Woodland Hill, and the creation of the Arnold Arboretum.
 Arnoldia 64(1): 2–9.

-Daniel Schissler is Project Coordinator at the Arnold Arboretum, a former research assistant in the Friedman Lab, and a former Isabella Welles Hunnewell horticultural intern, class of 2016.
+Daniel Schissler is Associate Project Manager at the Arnold Arboretum, a former research assistant in the Friedman Lab, and a former Isabella Welles Hunnewell horticultural intern, class of 2016.
 He holds an MFA in photography from Massachusetts College of Art and Design and a BA in architectural studies and archeology from Tufts University.